 At the root of a purpose-driven workplace is a people-focused workforce.
-Employees are the centre of your culture and thus, are the core of your company.
+Employees are the centre of your culture and thus, the core of your company.
 When you make the effort to value and prioritize the employee experience, your organization thrives.

-What can HR leaders do to ensure their people are the main focus of the workplace?
+So what can HR leaders do to ensure their people are the main focus of the workplace?

-Job ownership & connection
+Job ownership and connection

-Purpose-focused & people-focused culture
+Purpose-focused and people-focused culture

 In today’s purpose-driven workplace, the ultimate motivator for an employee is passion.
 People want to find fulfillment in their work beyond pay.
-For employers, it’s important to get to know their employees on a personal level in order to discover what they care about and how to tie that back into the company culture you are building.
+For employers, it’s important to get to know employees on a personal level in order to discover what they care about and how to tie that back into the company culture you are building.

 A crucial part of taking care of your people is allowing them to take care of themselves.
 One way of implementing this is by giving your people the tools they need to boost their productivity.
 With HR solutions and people management systems, you can empower your people by enabling them to participate in their own self-management, including viewing and updating their personal data, overseeing their time off and vacation time, and even self-enrolling for health benefits.
 This way, your people can put more of their time and energy into their work.

 People-focused support provided by the company goes beyond the parameters of the employee’s role itself.
-An organization that invests in their people, from offering a professional development budget to online learning courses, shows investment in the employees and signals that the organization is thinking ahead to long-term plans for strengthening their people’s management and leadership potential.
+An organization that invests in their people—from offering a professional development budget to online learning courses—shows investment in the employees and signals that the organization is thinking ahead to long-term plans for strengthening their people’s management and leadership potential.

 When organizations care about their people, they build trust.
 An employee’s trust in their company has an impact on their overall job satisfaction, engagement, and retention.